HUG-Future/hug-future.github.io/_notes/Public/Lund University.md

 <div class="project-box">
          <h3 id="主要教授与研究方向"><a href="faculty链接" target="_blank">主要教授与研究方向</a></h3>
-<p><strong>Prof.1：</strong>Susanne Arvidsson: Nature-based future solutions. <a href="https://www.lusem.lu.se/susanne-arvidsson" target="_blank">链接</a></p>
+<p><strong> Susanne Arvidsson：</strong>Nature-based future solutions. <a href="https://www.lusem.lu.se/susanne-arvidsson" target="_blank">链接</a></p>
-<p><strong>Prof.2：</strong>Thomas Kalling: I am a strategy professor whose research focuses in particular on change, innovation and organisational renewal.
+<p><strong> Thomas Kalling：</strong>I am a strategy professor whose research focuses in particular on change, innovation and organisational renewal.
 This typically includes the management of pressure from societal, technological and political changes and cues, but also endogenous processes emanating internally whereby different instances of business models and operations are altered.</p>
  </div>
 <br>
 <br>